 Snapdragon 860 vs Snapdragon 855 vs Snapdragon 855+

-The Snapdragon 860 is Qualcomm’s way of launching the same old chip back to the market by just changing the name.
+The Snapdragon 860 is Qualcomm’s way of launching the same old chip back to the market by changing the name.
 The rest of the chip details are almost similar.

-All three processors are built on a TSMC’S 7nm manufacturing process.
+All three processors are built on a TSMC’s 7nm manufacturing process.
 It is the same process that was used in the Snapdragon 865 and Snapdragon 865+ as well.

 The CPU architecture of all three processors is quite similar.
 All of them are octa-core processors with a 1+3+4 architecture.
-We have a prime core(Kryo 485) core clocked at 2.96 GHz for the Qualcomm Snapdragon 855 Plus, and Snapdragon 860.
+We have a prime core(Kryo 485) core clocked at 2.96 GHz for the Qualcomm Snapdragon 855 Plus and Snapdragon 860.
 The same core is clocked at 2.84 GHz in the Snapdragon 855.
 The rest of the CPU details are the same for all three processors.

 In conclusion, one can say that Qualcomm has released a two-year-old flagship processor targeting the mid-range segment of smartphones.
-This might actually work as the Snapdragon 855 Plus is indeed a true flagship processor but from an older timeline.
+This might work as the Snapdragon 855 Plus is a true flagship processor but from an older timeline.